 B-Complex: This is another one that Dr. Romm frequently recommends, as the B vitamins are necessary for the breakdown of neurotransmitters released during anxiety.

-Albizia julibrissin: Known as the “Tree of Happiness,” Albizia is a wonderful Shen tonic.
+Albizia julibrissin: Known as the “Tree of Happiness,” Albizia is a wonderful herb to treat anxiety with.
 In TCM there is the belief that there is a strong connection between the mind and the heart.
 Albizia is used to nourish the heart and calm the spirits and has been found helpful in the treatment of depression and anxiety.
 It is believed that the plant brings both calming and brightness.